Most people spend the majority of their day sitting at work, but too much sitting in the same position is detrimental to your health and well-being.

 Next-level decorative seating

 Chairs are not just for sitting—they can also bring the entire look and feel of a space together.
-That’s certainly the case with these wicker chairs at WeWork Vaishnavi Signature in Bengaluru, India.
-The natural material works with the aesthetic of the room, from the muted artwork on the walls to the earth-toned area rug.
+That’s certainly the case with these wicker rocking chairs at 250 Tower in Salt Lake City.
+The natural material works with the aesthetic of the room, from the circular wood coffee table to the earth-toned area rug.

 Dawn Papandrea is a freelance writer who covers work, personal finance, and higher education.
 Her writing has appeared in numerous outlets, including Family Circle and monster.com.
 Follow her on Twitter.